 The Company's policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
-At February 28, 2011, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three and six months ended February 28, 2011 or 2010.
+At May 31, 2011, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three and nine months ended May 31, 2011 or 2010.

 Loss per Common Share.
 Loss per common share is computed by dividing net loss by the weighted average number of shares outstanding during each period.
-Common stock options and warrants aggregating approximately 280,100 and 262,600, common share equivalents as of February 28, 2011 and 2010, respectively, and approximately 1.9 million shares underlying the convertible note, prior to conversion have been excluded from the calculation of loss per common share as their effect is anti-dilutive.
+Common stock options and warrants aggregating approximately 280,100 and 250,100, common share equivalents as of May 31, 2011 and 2010, respectively, and approximately 1.9 million shares underlying the Convertible Note (defined in Note 3 below), prior to conversion, have been excluded from the calculation of loss per common share as their effect is anti-dilutive.

 Recently Issued Accounting Pronouncements.
 The Company continually assesses any new accounting pronouncements to determine their applicability.
 Where it is determined that a new accounting pronouncement affects the Company's financial reporting, the Company undertakes a study to determine the consequence of the change to its financial statements and assures that there are proper controls in place to ascertain that the Company's financials properly reflect the change.
+A variety of proposed or otherwise potential accounting standards are currently under study by standard-setting organizations and various regulatory agencies.
+Because of the tentative and preliminary nature of these proposed standards, the Company has not determined whether implementation of such proposed standards would be material to the Company's financial statements.
 New pronouncements assessed by the Company recently are discussed below: